-In this section, we will have a more detailed look at the DSK Agent architecture and services to give you a better understanding of the system and the concepts behind it.
-There are two different versions of Agents for edge (docker) and embedded (C library/hardware module) IoT devices, on this page, we use the docker-based version for edge devices as an example and outline the core concepts applying to both implementations.
+In this section, we will have a more detailed look at our Agent's architecture and services.
+There are two different versions of Tributech Agents for edge (docker) and embedded (C library/hardware module) IoT devices.
+On this page, we use the docker-based version for edge devices as an example and outline the core concepts applying to both implementations.

-The following figure provides an overview of the DSK Agent services and the communication with DSK Node APIs.
+The following figure provides an overview of the Agent services and the communication with Tributech Node APIs.

-The DSK Agent subscribes to available data streams on the message bus, generates data quality seals, transferers the data streams and quality seals to the DSK Node middleware and maintains a digital twin based self-description that is also used for the configuration.
+The Tributech Agent subscribes to available data streams on the message bus, generates data quality seals, transferers the data streams and quality seals to the Tributech Node middleware and maintains a digital twin based self-description that is also used for the configuration.

-The core modules of the DSK Agent are available as docker-compose application bundle that includes core services, sinks and a MQTT message broker.
-In addition to the core application bundle, the Agent supports integrations via data connectors (e.g. OPC-UA) and integrations into IoT runtimes of IoT device management platforms (e.g. Azure IoT Edge).
+The core modules of the Tributech Agent are available as docker-compose application bundle that includes core services, sinks and a MQTT message broker.
+In addition to the core application bundle, the Agent supports integrations via data connectors (e.g. OPC-UA) and integrations into IoT runtimes of IoT device management platforms.

 The configuration and self-description of each Agent is modelled as a digital twin, stored as a DTDL JSON file and synchronized with the agent management on the backend side.
-The configuration includes everything that is needed to configure an Agent, including connected sources and sinks.
-The configuration is handled through the Agent Companion App and the Agent Management of an DSK Node.
+The configuration includes everything that is needed to configure a Tributech Agent, including connected sources and sinks.

-To generate data quality seals, a DSK Agent requires a cryptographic key pair.
-Therefore, the DSK services provide a secure key provisioning and linking process for Agents that include:
+To generate data quality seals, a Tributech Agent requires a cryptographic key pair.
+Therefore, our services provide a secure key provisioning and linking process for Agents that include:

-- Authentication and logging of users that provision Agents
+- Authentication and logging of users that provision Tributech Agents

 - Secure offline generation of key pairs (HSM or local storage)